LindseyWagner/personal-readme/myreadme.md

 Your computer security.
 Yeah, I know password management and yubikeys aren't very fun, but it is very important to me.

 ### What makes me grumpy?
+Pedestrians that hog all the sidewalk or decide to stop suddenly.
+Related to work, I get grumpy when there's gatekeeping.

 ### How do I like to give feedback?
 I prefer to give feedback over the phone or in-person.
 In the past, I've had (monthly or biweekly, usually) one-on-ones with team members where we talked about the project, life, and I had a chance to provide feedback.